Basic Hypnotherapy Certification

 Hypnotherapy Skills II

 The main focus of this course is on Ericksonian Hypnosis.
 The concept is that once students have begun to master direct methods of hypnosis, they can begin the process of learning the more versatile and subtle form which is Ericksonian.
 The broad base of multi-level communication skills that students learn serves to enhance their ability to be "absorbed" in the therapeutic moment and really hear, see and feel what the client needs.
-The experiential aspect of this course includes demonstrations of various methods as well as students practicing with each other.
+The experiential aspect of this course includes demonstrations of various methods as well as students practising with each other.
 The students will get feedback from one another as well as from the Instructor.

 - Ericksonian definitions of hypnosis and hypnotherapy